 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-We set a high standard for people we bring into the firm, and I have the privilege of working side by side with those people.
+We set a high standard for talent we bring into the firm and I have the privilege of working side by side with these incredible people.
 They keep me motivated and challenged.

 Executive Vice President Patricia Goforth leads the firm’s engineering and science business and C4ISR crosscut for defense and intelligence clients.
 She focuses on design, development and deployment of engineering, science and C4ISR solutions to meet clients’ mission critical goals.

 Patricia has more than 32 years of professional experience in engineering, technology, and consulting for telecommunications, C4ISR, and networking; IT infrastructure, cyber operations; satellite communications; and advanced concepts such as hybrid networks, specialized gateways, and interoperability.

 Patricia and her team earned Booz Allen’s highest professional honor for outstanding customer service for their contributions to transforming the commercial SATCOM business processes for a defense client.

 She also instituted quality control processes, including ITIL, ISO 9001 and CMMI, significantly raising the quality of Booz Allen’s delivered infrastructure solutions.

 Before joining Booz Allen, Patricia served as a systems engineer at CONTEL.
 She received B.S. and M.E. degrees in systems engineering from the University of Virginia.